 Bottom Line: Connection Not Private Safari

-And in case you’re using a VPN, then make sure you have given proper permission otherwise, VPN won’t work, and you will be presented again with the delicious “This connection is not private” error in the Safari browser!
+And in case you’re using a VPN, then make sure you have given proper permission; otherwise, VPN won’t work, and it will present you again with the delicious “This connection is not private” error in the Safari browser!